Musync.

 Team

-While experienced artists are actively promoted and booked, emerging musicians often get left behind.
+While experienced artists are actively promoted and booked, aspiring musicians often get left behind.

 🎤 Lacked access to venues